Yuliang-Liu/Curve-Text-Detector/README.md

 Released on December 06, 2017

+# Recent Update

+ctw1500 evaluation script is provided, as introduced below.

 # Description

 Curved text are very common in our real-world.
 For examples, text in most kinds of columnar objects (bottles, stone piles, etc.), spherical objects, plicated plane (clothes, streamer, etc.), coins, logos, signboard and so on.
 Current datasets have very little curved text, and it is defective to label such text with quadrangle let alone rectangle.
 Curved bounding box has three remarkable advantages: